 Section 9, DFDL Processing Introduction covers processing, including the core algorithms for parsing and unparsing data, as well as validation.
 It introduces the DFDL Data Syntax Grammar, which captures the structure of data that can be described with DFDL, and which is referenced throughout the rest of the specification.

-Section 10, Overview: Core Representation Properties and their Format Semantics provides an overview, and Sections 11 to 17 describe all the DFDL properties.
+Section 10, Overview: Core Representation Properties and their Format Semantics provides an overview of, and Sections 11 to 17 describe in detail, all the DFDL properties.
 The properties are organized as follows:

 Common to both Content and Framing (see Section 11)